 Commuter Parking/Train Depot Closed

-The City announced daily fee parking in the City’s Third Street Commuter Parking Deck and downtown commuter parking lots will be free until further notice.
-Signage was posted late March 15 informing commuters and downtown visitors of the change.
-See the Mayor’s executive order regarding quarterly permit parking.
+The City announced daily fee parking in the City’s Third Street Commuter Parking Deck and downtown commuter parking lots will be free until further notice. change.
+Read the City Council's August resolution for more information, including details on quarterly permit parking.

 Union Pacific has closed Geneva’s Metra station effective March 27 until further notice.
 Signage was posted at the train depot.

 The Geneva French Market opened for the season June 7 with modifications to follow Illinois’ health guidelines.
 The market runs from 9 a.m. to 2 p.m.
 Sundays through mid-November at Fourth and South streets.